 Some Grady-Whites are equipped with an emergency stop switch.
-This is a safety feature that, if used properly will, shut the engines down if the operator leaves or falls from the helm position.
-This ignition shutdown switch includes a shut-off switch, switch clip, lanyard and lanyard clip.
-The lanyard clip is attached to the operator.
+This is a safety feature that, if used properly, will shut the engines down if the operator leaves or falls from the helm position.
+This ignition shutdown system includes a shut-off switch, switch clip, lanyard, and lanyard clip.
+The lanyard clip should be attached to the operator.
 If a situation arises where the boat should stop, a pull on the cord to release the clip from the shut-off switch will shut down the engines.
-To reset the emergency stop switch simply reinstall the switch clip.
-The decision to use the emergency stop switch rests with the owner/driver.
+Simply reinstalling the switch clip will reset the emergency stop switch.
+The decision to use the emergency stop switch rests with the owner/operator.
 See page 72 in Sportfish, Cruisers, Yachts Owner's Manual.